Port of Piraeus: Passenger terminal

 Terminal A is the main terminal and is open 24 hours.
 It is within walking distance of the center of the Municipality of Piraeus.
 It can handle 1,200 passengers an hour.
 Two medium-sized ships can check in simultaneously.
 Terminal B was built in 2013 which can handle mega cruise ships, with a draft up to 11 meters.
-It has the same amenities as Terminal A; however there is space for 120 tour buses, and it can handle 1500 passengers an hour.
+It has the same amenities as Terminal A; however, there is space for 120 tour buses, and it can handle 1500 passengers an hour.
 Terminal C is the smallest.
 It was built in 2003, but expanded in 2016.
 It can handle 700 passengers an hour, and features customs and a check in/departure hall.
 Free shuttle bus service is offered to bring passengers to the other terminals (to exit/enter the port).

 For the 2004 Athens Olympic Games, 13 cruise ships were docked in Piraeus to serve as floating hotels.

-Piraeus consistently ranks in the top-10 cruise destinations in Europe and the Mediterranean.
+Piraeus consistently ranks in the top 10 cruise destinations in Europe and the Mediterranean.
 Piraeus has been the top cruise destination in Greece for the tenth consecutive year, beating Santorini, Mykonos, Rhodes, and Crete.
-In 2019 the port was awarded "Best Cruise Port in the Eastern Mediterranean Region" from MedCruise.
+In 2019 the port was awarded "Best Cruise Port in the Eastern Mediterranean Region" by MedCruise.

 Ferry destinations

-A plethora of destinations in Greece can be reached by ferry from the harbour, including islands in the Saronic Gulf, the Cyclades, Crete, islands on the Northern Aegean Sea as well as Rhodes, among others.
+A plethora of destinations in Greece can be reached by ferry from the harbour, including islands in the Saronic islands, the Cyclades, Crete, the islands on the Northern Aegean Sea and the Dodecanese, among others.
 A full list can be seen here.

 Transportation links

-Piraeus metro station is located next to the port (37°56′53″N 23°38′35″E) and is the southern terminus of Athens Metro Line 1.
+Piraeus metro station is located next to the port (37°56′53″N 23°38′35″E) and is an interchange station between Line 1 and Line 3.
+Is also the southern terminus of Athens Metro Line 1.
 North of the metro station is the Suburban Railway Station of the Athens Suburban Railway (Proastikos) to Acharnes Junction and other regional destinations as well as Intercity Connections via transfer to Athens Central Railway Station.

-Free shuttle buses inside the Port run from across the Metro Line 1 Terminal Station, around the north side of the port to the ships sailing for Crete, the Eastern Aegean and the Dodecanese.
+Free shuttle buses inside the port run from across the Metro Line 1 Terminal Station, around the north side of the port to the ships sailing for Crete, the Eastern Aegean and the Dodecanese.
 A direct Airport Express bus route X96 runs 24/7 between the port and Athens International Airport.
 Other public buses connect Piraeus with various other areas such as southern coastal zone and central Athens.